-I completed my Master's in Computer Science from Georgia Institute of Technology in May 2015, where I primarily worked on designing Kinect games for encouraging social interactions in classrooms for children with autism.
+I completed my Master's in Computer Science from Georgia Institute of Technology (Atlanta) in May 2015.

 In Spring 2020, I am very excited to be teaching Qualitative Research Methods for HCDE Master's students (HCDE 519).

 Design study with 23 teenagers on two online groups.
 2019.